piotrdzwiniel/Contour2DPlot/README.md

 # Contour2DPlot
-Custom, simple plotting library written in Java and JavaFX, allowing for displaying 2D contour plot for two-dimensional data.
-Implementation is based on https://en.wikipedia.org/wiki/Marching_squares#Isoband.
+Simple plotting library written in Java and JavaFX, allowing for the creation of two-dimensional contour plot for two-dimensional data.
+Implementation is based on Marching Squares - https://en.wikipedia.org/wiki/Marching_squares#Isoband.

 <h2>How to use?</h2>